 Grab one of these packs with your gear with our Trail Maps and you will ready to go!
 It is always a good idea to pick up a caribiner or two and one of our Frogg Togg Ponchos to have just in case and they won't eat up much space in your pack.

 We also have a few packs available to rent that are designed for women, although nearly all packs are reasonably unisex in comfort, form and function.
 We have some that will fit kids as well - call for details.
+Sometimes, a standard backpack isn't what you need, and sometimes you need a pack for your pack - like when traveling airlines or want to get everything into one carry bag.
+For those times, we rent a heavy duty canvas duffle bag - that might be your perfect solution.

 Learn more about backpacks, including the pros and cons of externals vs internals; info on fitting; how to load up with your gear and how to select the best pack for you.
 We also have a series of videos about backpacks.
 Or just give us a call at 480-348-8917 to ask any questions about the best backpack for your needs.